First Page Second Page Contact Us

 From southern Asia the Rangoon creeper is a tender fast growing vining plant.
 The leaves are simple.
 An evergreen, its flowers are mostly present in summer and fall.
 The fragrant flowers open white, gradually turning pink then red as they age.
 The flower's fragrance is delightful.
 Some call it fruity, while others liken it to toasted coconut.

 Seeds, when produced, are about 2 inches long and have five ridges.
 This makes them look quite a bit like a small carambola (starfruit).
 While propagation is usually listed as from cuttings and suckers, in my garden the seeds sprout fairly frequently.
 The seeds are described as a famine food by some, most list the plant as poisonous.
+Medicinal uses are also sometimes listed.
 I would not taste this plant's seeds without expert advice.

 The thorns on a Quisqualis are formed when a leaf drops but the petiole remains.
 In a little time this petiole stiffens, grows stronger, and becomes a very effective climbing hook.
 While not sharp, like a cactus thorn, these can make pruning a bit tedious, and can draw blood on impatient gardeners.